-Why is Medical-grade Breast Thermology ( MGBT) important for women who have been diagnosed with breast cancer and women who are concerned about their breast health?
+Why is Medical-grade Breast Thermalogy (MGBT) important for women who have been diagnosed with breast cancer and women who are concerned about their breast health?

 MGBT can evaluate women with a diagnosis of breast cancer for additional sites of disease that require treatment.
 MGBT can also evaluate the effectiveness of adjunctive (non-surgical & non-traditional chemotherapy) means of treatment for breast cancer.